Book Recommendations: Summer 2024

 Remarkable Read Alouds

-We have been focusing on increasing our read aloud time and had some extra travel time in which we were able to listen to some great books on audio.
+We have been focusing on increasing our read-aloud time and had some extra travel time in which we were able to listen to some great books on audio.
 I wanted to share some of the books we have been enjoying over the last couple of months to hopefully help you find new books for your home.

-As a family we have enjoyed the Father Brown Reader.
-This series of mysteries based on the Father Brown Mysteries by G. K. Chesterton was a hit with the whole family.
-Each one of the four included stories is a short twenty to thirty minute read and the children kept asking for more.
-I am probably going to order the second one in the series for another family read aloud and the original works for my oldest son to read independently.
+Each one of the four included stories is a short twenty to thirty-minute read, and the children kept asking for more.
+I am probably going to order the second one in the series for another family read-aloud and the original works for my oldest son to read independently.

 remarkable read alouds pinterest